Skip to content

 Delivery and efficiency

 How the bytes reach you matters once you are polling at production volumes.
-ETag/304 support lets you poll without re-downloading an unchanged board; gzip shrinks the payload; a single endpoint per market type keeps your integration small.
+ETag/304 support lets you poll without re-downloading an unchanged board, gzip shrinks the payload, and a single endpoint per market type keeps your integration small.

-These are not luxuries — they are the difference between a feed that is cheap to poll at the cadence you need and one that forces you to choose between freshness and cost.
+Together they decide whether a feed is cheap to poll at the cadence you need, or forces you to choose between update time and cost.

 Reliability and proof

 A feed that is down is worse than no feed, because your product is built on it.
-Look for published, verifiable signals of health — a live status and freshness surface — rather than a number in a sales deck.
+Look for published, verifiable signals of health (a live status and update-time surface) rather than a number in a sales deck.

-Anonymised proof of real production usage is worth more than a logo wall.
+Anonymised proof of real production usage beats a logo wall.
 A provider that already powers a live product at the volume you need has answered the reliability question in the only way that counts.

 Support and the people behind it

-When a bookmaker changes a market mid-fixture and a mapping breaks, the question is who fixes it and how fast — and whether it is the people who run the feed, or a first-line queue who escalate.
-That failure mode is specific to odds data, and it is where support actually earns its keep.
+When a bookmaker changes a market mid-fixture and a mapping breaks, the question is who fixes it and how fast: the people who run the feed, or a first-line queue.
+That failure mode is specific to odds data, and it is where support earns its keep.

 So ask for the realistic turnaround on a coverage or mapping break, not a generic SLA.
-Boutique providers often beat large vendors here: direct, responsive support from the people who run the feed, instead of a ticket queue.
+Boutique providers often beat large vendors here: direct support from the people who run the feed, not a ticket queue.

 Terms, scope and exit